-Chinese Wholesale Tip 1: Verify your Supplier
+Chinese Wholesale Tip 1: Verify your Suppliers.

 This is a very important Chinese Wholesale tip.
 The number of manufacturers and suppliers in China is endless and the efficiency, quality and legitimacy between them vary significantly.
 Therefore, it is important to verify your supplier before you make a payment.
 Do not get impressed by a professional website and rankings on Alibaba.
 There is only one way to properly verify a business in China and that’s through a local government office, which will check the manufacturer’s business registration, the annual turnover and its trading history.
 However, this could be difficult without being fluent in Chinese and without being on-site.
-Furthermore, in order to not get ripped off, it is essential to transfer all payments to an official bank account of the registered factory or a trusted intermediary and never to individuals or unions in China.
+Furthermore, it is essential to transfer all payments to an official bank account of the registered factory or a trusted intermediary and never to individuals or unions in China.

-Chinese Wholesale Tip 5: Get Insurance
+Chinese Wholesale Tip 5: Get Insurance.

-Tip 7: Get the right price
+Tip 7: Get the right price.

-Chinese Wholesale Tip 8: Get a contract
+Chinese Wholesale Tip 8: Get a valid contract.

-Chinese Wholesale Tip 9: Samples
+Chinese Wholesale Tip 9: Sampling.

 As soon as you agreed the price with a manufacturer, a sample is sent out in order to demonstrate the quality of the product.
 In general, these samples offer high quality and fulfil the customer’s specifications.
 There is always the danger that the actual products that arrive at your door don’t meet the specifications of the sample.
 Cheaper materials can be used and quality checks can be ignored leading to defective products.
 Some manufacturers even buy their samples from premium factories in order to send them to their own costumers.
 It is important to use confirmed sample during onsite quality control inspections to assess quality and remove defective products.